mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Whenever anything is healed, this minion gains +1⚔️/+1❤️.

 name:     Lucent Beam
-text:     Deal 2 damage to an enemy.
-If anything was healed this turn, deal 4 damage instead.
+text:     If a unit was healed this turn, deal 4 damage to a unit.
+Otherwise deal 2 damage.
+behavior: Changed

 name:     Marching Orders
-text:     Give friendly minions directly in front of and behind your General +2⚔️/+2❤️.
+text:     Give allies directly in front of and behind your General +2⚔️/+2❤️.
 If they have **Zeal**, they cannot be targeted by enemy spells.

 name:     Prism Barrier
-text:     Give a friendly minion **Forcefield**.
+text:     Give an allied minion **Forcefield**.

 name:     Pureblade Enforcer
 text:     Whenever your opponent casts a spell, this minion gains +1⚔️/+1❤️.